Hevia/EarthKB/README.md

 EarthKG is currently not a python package, until then here are the instructions for getting it running on your system.

 Windows:
+Read this guide on how to install poppler for windows: https://stackoverflow.com/questions/18381713/how-to-install-poppler-on-windows (required for mmda)

 ```powershell
 python -m venv wvenv # Create a virtual environment
 . .\wvenv\Scripts\activate # Activate it